-From traditional festivals that have a history of over 300 years, to colorful Christmas celebrations, Tokyo's December offers a lot of unique and lively events to fight the cold!
+From traditional festivals that have a history of over 300 years, to colorful Christmas celebrations, November and December in Tokyo offer a lot of unique and lively events to fight the cold!
 Let's take a look at the best of them!

 The 300-meter long canopy road leading through the Meiji Shrine Outer Garden will be dyed in magnificent gold as the over 150 ginkgo trees lining the street turn color.
 Because of this amazing spectacle, the Outer Garden is one of Tokyo's most popular autumn leaf viewing spots.